maru/django-contact-form-recaptcha/docs/install.rst

 Normal installation
 -------------------

-The preferred method of installing django-contact-form is via ``pip``, the standard Python package-installation tool.
+The preferred method of installing django-contact-form-recaptcha is via ``pip``, the standard Python package-installation tool.
 If you don't have ``pip``, instructions are available for `how to obtain and install it
 <https://pip.pypa.io/en/latest/installing.html>`_.
 If you're using